 - Are you planning to graduate in December 2014?
-If yes, and if you are still waiting for a seat in a required ChE course (ChE 350, 360, 264, 473K), please send an email to firstname.lastname@example.org describing your situation.
-Be sure to include your UTEID and the course or courses you are inquiring about in the subject line.
+If yes, and if you are still waiting for a seat in a required ChE course (ChE 350, 360, 264, 473K), please send an email to email@example.com describing your situation.
+Please include your UTEID and the course or courses you are inquiring about in the subject line.

 New ChE electives for Fall 14: